St Kilda East

 St Kilda East features a more urban dwelling mix with significant apartment living, with ownership patterns similar to the broader region

-St Kilda East's dwelling structure in its latest Census report showed 14.5% houses and 85.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 8.7% houses and 91.3% other dwellings.
+The latest Census in St Kilda East revealed that 14.5% of dwellings were houses, with the remaining 85.4% being semi-detached homes, apartments, or other types of dwellings.
+In contrast, Melbourne metro had 8.7% houses and 91.3% other dwellings.
 Home ownership in St Kilda East stood at 18.4%, with mortgaged dwellings at 29.4% and rented ones at 52.1%.
-The median monthly mortgage repayment was $2,100, below Melbourne metro's average of $2,170.
-Median weekly rent in St Kilda East was $384, compared to Melbourne metro's $420.
-Nationally, St Kilda East's mortgage repayments were higher at $2,100 than the Australian average of $1,863, while rents were also higher at $384 than the national figure of $375.
+The median monthly mortgage repayment was $2,100, lower than Melbourne metro's average of $2,170.
+Weekly rent in St Kilda East was $384, compared to Melbourne metro's $420.
+Nationally, St Kilda East's mortgage repayments were higher at $2,100 versus the Australian average of $1,863, and rents were also higher at $384 compared to the national figure of $375.

 Frequently Asked Questions - Housing